mr-staker/repo-mgr/README.md

  * Add packages to these repositories and automatically sign packages using GPG.
  * Repository metadata/manifest signing using GPG.

+To simplify things, aptly (which, kind of obviously, manages deb repositories) uses "stable" as distribution and "main" as component.

 ## Install

 ```bash